-Unsafe legacy lifecycle methods should not be defined together with newly added replacements
+Unsafe legacy lifecycle methods of a React class component should not be defined together with newly added replacements

-This rule applies when unsafe legacy lifecycle methods are defined together with newly added replacements.
+This rule applies when the unsafe legacy lifecycle methods of a React class component are defined together with newly added replacements.

 They have often been misused and may cause more problems with the upcoming async rendering.